 8. Cooked Bones:

-Although this isn’t a TOXIN- it is still dangerous to our dogs (and cats).
+Although this isn’t a toxin- it is still dangerous to our dogs (and cats).
 Just say NO to cooked bones!
-Why- Just too many risks involved.
-The cooking process strips away most of the moisture present, making them extremely brittle.
-The splinters could break off easily-damaging the teeth of your pets.
-The splinters of the bones could get lodged in their throats and cause an immense amount of trouble.
-The splinters could even puncture your pet’s digestive tract or his intestine.
+Why?
+Just too many risks involved.
+The cooking process strips away most of the natural moisture in the bones, making them extremely brittle.
+When your pet bites into these bones, they splinter.
+These splinters can damage your pet’s teeth or get stuck in their throats and become a choking hazard.
+The splinters can even puncture your pet’s digestive tract or intestine.
 A safer and healthier option would be to offer raw bones or bone-shaped treats.

 Dogs & cats lack the enzyme that can break down milk and milk products (like butter, cheese, curd) and many who are actually lactose intolerant.
 Cheese has a high-fat content that could also lead to pancreatitis in dogs.
 Avoid sharing your foods with your cat or dog to keep on the safe side – like that yummy cheeseburger they were eyeing!

-Do not feed your dog or cat nuts or any foods containing nuts.
-Macadamia nuts can cause serious symptoms in them that last up to two days, including rear leg weakness, fever, tremors, and pain.
+Do not feed your dog or cat nuts or any foods that may contain nuts.
+Macadamia nuts can cause serious symptoms in your pet that can last up to two days, including rear leg weakness, fever, tremors, and pain.
 Moldy walnuts, hickory nuts and pecans contain the toxin juglone, which can cause seizures and other neurological symptoms.
 Almonds, pistachios, and non-moldy walnuts, pecans and hickory nuts can cause gastrointestinal distress or blockage in the throat or intestinal tract.

 Also known as alkaline substances, oven cleaners and automatic dishwasher detergents have little odor or taste, making them easier to consume by curious pets.
 Those convenient dishwasher pods are often targeted by pets— and children.
 Severe injury to the eyes, skin, gastrointestinal tract and respiratory system can be seen and require immediate decontamination, medication and supportive care by a veterinarian.
-Anti-freeze is extremely toxic causing kidney failure that is often fatal in just a few days.
+Anti-freeze contains glycol, which has a sweet taste that is very attractive to animals.
+Glycol is extremely toxic causing kidney failure that is often fatal in just a few days.
 If a cat or small dog walks through a puddle of it, and then licks its paws, it can ingest enough antifreeze to cause death.

 14. Essential Oils: